MicrosoftDocs/entra-docs/docs/identity/saas-apps/maverics-identity-orchestrator-saml-connector-tutorial.md

 1. Setting up the Maverics Orchestrator
 2. Proxying an application
-3. Registering an enterprise application in Entra ID
+3. Registering an enterprise application in Microsoft Entra ID
-4. Authenticating via Entra ID and authorizing access to the application
+4. Authenticating via Microsoft Entra ID and authorizing access to the application
 5. Adding headers for seamless application access
 6. Working with multiple applications

 ## Prerequisites

-* An Entra ID subscription.
+* A Microsoft Entra ID subscription.
 If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
 * A Maverics Identity Orchestrator Platform account.
 Sign up at [maverics.strata.io](https://maverics.strata.io).
 * At least one application that uses header based authentication.
-In our examples, we will be working against an application called Sonar that will be reachable at `https://localhost:8443`.
+In our examples, we'll be working against an application called Sonar that will be reachable at `https://localhost:8443`.
 ## Step 1: Setting up the Maverics Orchestrator

-After signed up for a Maverics account at [maverics.strata.io](https://maverics.strata.io), use our Learning Center tutorial titled [**Getting Started: Evaluation Environment**](https://maverics.strata.io/learn/redirect?context=environments-create-evaluation).
+After signing up for a Maverics account at [maverics.strata.io](https://maverics.strata.io), use our Learning Center tutorial titled [**Getting Started: Evaluation Environment**](https://maverics.strata.io/learn/redirect?context=environments-create-evaluation).
 This tutorial takes you through the step-by-step process of creating an evaluation environment, downloading an orchestrator, and installing the orchestrator on your machine.

-## Step 2: Extending Entra ID to an app with a recipe
+## Step 2: Extending Microsoft Entra ID to an app with a recipe

 Next, use the Learning Center tutorial, [**Extend Microsoft Entra ID to a Legacy, Non-Standard App**](https://maverics.strata.io/learn/redirect?context=microsoft-entra-id-recipe).
 This tutorial provides you with a .json recipe that automatically configures an identity fabric, header-based application, and partially complete user flow.

-## Step 3: Registering an enterprise application in Entra ID
+## Step 3: Registering an enterprise application in Microsoft Entra ID

-We will now create a new enterprise application in Entra ID that is used for authenticating end-users.
+We'll now create a new enterprise application in Microsoft Entra ID that is used for authenticating end-users.

+>[!Note]
->Note: When leveraging Entra ID features such as Conditional Access it is important to create an enterprise application per on-premises application.
-This permits per-app conditional access, per-app risk evaluation, per-app assigned permissions, etc. Generally, an enterprise application in Entra ID maps to an Azure connector in Maverics.
+> When leveraging Microsoft Entra ID features such as Conditional Access it's important to create an enterprise application per on-premises application.
+This permits per-app conditional access, per-app risk evaluation, per-app assigned permissions, etc. Generally, an enterprise application in Microsoft Entra  ID maps to an Azure connector in Maverics.

-1. In your Entra ID tenant, go to **Enterprise applications**, click **New Application** and search for **Maverics Identity Orchestrator SAML Connector** in the Entra ID gallery, and then select it.
+1. In your Microsoft Entra ID tenant, go to **Enterprise applications**, click **New Application** and search for **Maverics Identity Orchestrator SAML Connector** in the Microsoft Entra ID gallery, and then select it.

 1. On the Maverics Identity Orchestrator SAML Connector **Properties** pane, set **User assignment required?** to **No** to enable the application to work for all users in your directory.